AllegianceGroup/acf-canto-field/README.md

 ```

 **Parameters:**
-- `$identifier` (string) - Either a Canto asset ID or filename
+- `$identifier` (string) - A Canto download URL, asset ID, or filename

 **Returns:**
 - Array of asset data if found, `false` otherwise

-**Note:** The function first attempts to retrieve by asset ID (if the identifier looks like an ID), then falls back to filename search if that fails or if the identifier contains a file extension.
+**Note:** The function first attempts to extract the asset ID from download URLs (most efficient), then tries direct asset ID lookup, and finally falls back to filename search for backward compatibility.

 ## Features